ahmadalli/public-notes/docs/0100-tech/020-streaming-games.md

 #### Solutions

 Use `Do Command` and `Undo Command` functionality of Sunshine Applications combined with a resolution management software to automate this process.
-You can find proper commands on [the Sunshine documentation](https://docs.lizardbyte.dev/projects/sunshine/en/latest/about/app_examples.html).
+You can find proper commands on [the Sunshine documentation](https://docs.lizardbyte.dev/projects/sunshine/en/latest/about/guides/app_examples.html#changing-resolution-and-refresh-rate).

 You can download QRes for Windows from [here](https://www.majorgeeks.com/files/details/qres.html).

+For Windows, you can use the following commands:

+*Change the resolutions and refresh rate based on your display settings*

+- `Do Command`: `cmd /C D:\Programs\qres\QRes.exe /x:2560 /y:1440 /r:100`
+- `Undo Command`: `cmd /C D:\Programs\qres\QRes.exe /x:3440 /y:1440 /r:165`

 ### Controller Connectivity